I will tell you here what are

 receive(long timeout) method blocks until a message is received or until the timeout period expires, whichever comes first.

-The non-durable and the durable subscribers they behave in much the same way.
-Whenever a new message is sent to the topic, a copy of that message is sent to both the non-durable and the durable subscribers.
+The non-durable and the durable subscribers behave in much the same way.
+Whenever a new message is sent to the topic, a copy of that message is sent to both non-durable and durable subscribers.
 An open subscriber is said to be active.

-The difference is when a non-durable subscriber is closed; it is considered to no longer exist and is deleted from the MQ broker.
+The difference is when a non-durable subscriber is closed; it is considered as no longer exists and is deleted from the MQ broker.
 When a durable subscription is closed, however it continues to exist in the MQ broker, accumulating messages.
 A closed durable subscriber is said to be inactive.

 Now consider the case when a subscriber is not available and message is sent to a topic.